BilalEssafi1/motivational-quote-generator/README.md

 The website uses a combination of serif and cursive fonts to create a balance between readibility and creativity.
 For the main text, the serif font Merriweather is uses, known for its classic, formal appearance and excellent readibility.
 In contrast, a cursive font is used for the author's name, adding a personal creative touch.

 ## Imagery
-Only the logo image was added to the box to maintain the focus on the quotes.
+Only the logo image was added to maintain the focus on the quotes.

 # Features
 ## Quote Generator